MaartenGr/PolyFuzz/README.md

 **`PolyFuzz`** performs fuzzy string matching, string grouping, and contains extensive evaluation functions.
 PolyFuzz is meant to bring fuzzy string matching techniques together within a single framework.

-Currently, methods include Levenshtein distance with RapidFuzz, a character-based n-gram TF-IDF, word embedding techniques such as FastText and GloVe, and 🤗 transformers embeddings.
+Currently, methods include a variety of edit distance measures, a character-based n-gram TF-IDF, word embedding techniques such as FastText and GloVe, and 🤗 transformers embeddings.

 Corresponding medium post can be found [here]().